- 11 min. read

 So now we’ve established when you should tweet.
 But what should you tweet?

 Brands have asked themselves this question since they first started using Twitter.
 But it’s only been recently that marketers can concretely point to characteristics of a tweet that make it successful.

+But tweets with more than one hashtag get 17% less engagement.
 That inverse correlation points to one of marketing’s fundamental principles — keep it simple.